 Tuition Fee Refunds

 The tuition fee may be refunded if you request a refund in writing.
-From August 15th, 2017, all refund requests will incur a 1000 SEK administrative fee which will be deducted from the amount to be refunded.

 You will receive a refund to the bank account from which the original transaction was made.

 No refund will be made as a result of the following:

 - Academic suspension or expulsion as a disciplinary measure.

 - Withdrawals or leaves of absence from a programme/course.

 - You are not refunded for any part of the programme /course(s) you have already registered to study.

 - The University does not pay interest on refunds.